webtorrent/webtorrent/README.md

   - Into `video` tag with MediaSource API when possible
   - Flash player with JS bridge for other media types
 - Works with .torrent files and magnet links
-- Supports DHT (trackerless torrents)
+- Supports DHT (trackerless torrents) over WebRTC
-  - Extensions to DHT to work over WebRTC
+  - Extensions to DHT protocol to work over WebRTC
-  - DHT nodes can do "peer introductions" so WebRTC doesn't need a central signaling server
+  - DHT nodes do "peer introductions" so WebRTC can work without a centralized signaling server
-- Supports completely serverless, trackerless operation
+- **Supports completely serverless, trackerless operation**

 ## Useful Links